metinaydar/metinaydar/README.md

 - "Usage of LabVIEW for Turkish Accelerator Center, Infrared Free Electron Laser" at 5th TAC Workshop
 - "Production of ttbar at CERN, LHC Experiment with PYTHIA and CompHEP" at 3rd Workshop on Nuclear Structure Properties
 - "PYTHIA and CompHEP: High Energy Physics Simulation Programs" at 4th Int'l Student Conferance of the Balkan Physical Union

+## and I'm interested in
+- reading technology trend reports, predictions, outlook and annual reports of tech startups and venture capital firms
+- listening to non-fiction audiobooks and podcasts on investment, businesses and startup ideas
+- watching fiction movies and serials, for some of them, multiple times!